 Charleton Heston plays one of the poachers!
 The director’s last name is Heston, so I’m guessing they’re relatives.
 As if the rescue mission wasn’t dangerous enough, Sean and Jessie have the poachers following and threatening them throughout the film.
 It makes sense that Charleton Heston would play a character who’s always holding a rifle, but on the other hand, the movie paints poachers in a bad light (of course), so it’s almost like the joke’s on him.
 As a fan of The Ten Commandments and (especially) Ben Hur, I’ll stop there.
 Ben Hur is a great movie for shipping brother/sister incest.
 There’s this one scene…I’m tearing up just thinking about it; it’s so moving.
 But I will not spoil it for you.
 Anyway, enough about Charleton Heston, why there should be gun control (I didn’t talk about that?
 I should have), and lepers.

 Now, to the shipping.
 Truthfully, the best thing about the Jessie/Sean ship is more the situation that they’re in rather than their relationship itself.
-They definitely have a personality-induced clashing and Jessie sometimes pulls out the tough love on Sean, so they sort of bicker – but it’s really sort of second rate, I have to say.
-Maybe that’s just a testament to mediocre acting/dialogue, or maybe it’s meant to be half-hearted.
+A teenaged brother and sister on their own in the wilderness?
+Bonding for the first time since their mother’s death as they attempt to rescue the only parent they have left.
+That’s got a lot of potential.
+They definitely have a personality-induced clashing and Jessie sometimes pulls out the tough love on Sean, so they sort of bicker – but that’s not where the most potential is.
+That’s not where the shipping really comes from.

 Jessie and Sean’s relationship isn’t the focus of the film.
 It’s more about Sean coming to terms with everything – the move, the death of his mother, his relationship with his father.
 So even though they’re the two main characters, their relationship is more of a background issue.